Instawork/hyperview/docs/reference_style.md

 #### `marginTop`

 `marginTop` works like `margin-top` in CSS.
+You must use points or percentages.
+Ems and other units are not supported.
 See https://developer.mozilla.org/en-US/docs/Web/CSS/margin-top for more details.

 | Type           | Required |
 | -------------- | -------- |